stan-dev/design-docs/designs/0027-adjoint-ode.md

-From a more internal stan math perspective, the key difference to the existing forward mode solvers will be that the gradients are not any more precomputed.
-Instead, during the forward sweep of reverse mode autodiff, the ODE is solved first for the N states (without any sensitivities).
+From a more internal stan math perspective, the key difference to the existing forward mode solvers will be that the gradients are not any more precomputed during the forward sweep of reverse mode autodiff (AD).
+Instead, during the forward sweep of reverse mode autodiff, the ODE is solved only for the N states (without any sensitivities).
 When reverse mode AD then performs the backward sweep, the adjoints of the input operands are directly computed given the input adjoints.
-This involves a backward solve in time with N states and solving M quadrature problems in addition.
+This involves a backward solve in time with N states and solving $M$ quadrature problems in addition.

 The numerical complexity is higher for the adjoint method in comparison to the forward method.
 While most of the complexity is